-The Department of Radiology offers eight fellowship programs for individuals who have completed a residency in diagnostic radiology.
+The Department of Radiology offers seven fellowship programs for individuals who have completed a residency in diagnostic radiology.

-Our one-year fellowship programs specialize in neuroradiology, emergency radiology, vascular and interventional radiology, body imaging, breast imaging, nuclear radiology, musculoskeletal imaging, and cardiopulmonary imaging.
+Our one-year fellowship programs specialize in neuroradiology, emergency radiology, body imaging, breast imaging, nuclear radiology, musculoskeletal imaging, and cardiopulmonary imaging.

 Each program provides the basis for a career in either academic medicine or private practice, clinical training in all types of related examinations and imaging, and ample opportunity to participate in research projects supervised by faculty members engaged in ongoing basic sciences research and clinical trials.